eoPortal

 The Biomass spacecraft comprises a single satellite platform carrying the P-SAR, with the design largely constrained by the accommodation of the SAR antenna on a 12 m deployable reflector.
 This large antenna with an offset feed array and a single beam enables a high level of map accuracy and must be folded for launch inside a Vega launcher.

 Airbus Defence and Space UK have been contracted to develop the spacecraft with Harris Corporation to provide the 12 m deployable reflector and precision boom assembly.
+The mission was successfully launched on 29 April 2025.

 The Biomass mission will address a fundamental gap in our understanding of the land component of the Earth system, which is the status and the dynamics of Earth’s forests, as represented by the distribution of forest biomass and its changes.
 With accurate, frequent and global information on these forest properties at a spatial scale of 200 m, it will be possible to address a range of critical issues with far-reaching scientific and societal consequences.